 A Brief History

 In the early 1990s, a joint task force comprised of representatives of UNM and APS, along with various community leaders, recommended that AYSP become an independent non-profit organization under the governance of a board of directors.
 Still today, representatives of both APS and UNM provide valuable leadership to AYSP as members of the AYSP Board of Directors.
 Pursuant to a formal Memorandum of Understanding between APS and AYSP that has been in place for decades, AYSP sends several of its ensembles to perform for student audiences each fall at a number of APS elementary and middle schools.
 Most of the students who attend these school-day concerts have never seen or heard an orchestra perform live before, and many are eager take up an instrument themselves after hearing student musicians performing at such a high level.
 These interactive concerts are, consequently, important recruiting tools for both APS music programs and AYSP, as well as for music education generally in our community.

-It is thanks to numerous individuals each season – talented and highly trained artistic staff, administrative staff, board members, community partners, parents, and students – that AYSP continues a tradition of excellence in music education and performance!
+It is thanks to numerous individuals each season – talented and highly trained artistic staff, administrative staff, board members, community partners, parents, and students – that AYSP continues a tradition of excellence in music education and performance.